Alternate Rogue: Expanded

 Prerequisites: Dexterity 13 or higher

 You are an expert at slinking through shadows and staying hidden when you need to.
-You gain the benefits listed below:
+You gain the benefits below:

-- When you are lightly obscured, you can take the Hide action as a bonus action on your turn.
+Silent Steps.
+When you are lightly obscured, you can take the Hide action as a bonus action on your turn.

 Devious Training